vsezol/solarmap/README.md

 You can also launch the application with the following flags:

-- `--no-sound`: Disable sound playback.
+- `--sound`: Enable sound playback.
 - `--fps xx`: Set a custom starting FPS.
 - `--no-orbits`: Disable the display of orbits.
 - `--hints`: Enable the display of celestial body names.